Raudius/Pushraven/README.md

 ##### NOTE: Missing attributes
-If the API updates and implements new fields to any class, these may not have been added to Pushraven yet.
+The FCM API may update and implement new fields which may not have been added to Pushraven yet.
 You can use the following methods (for any of the constructor classes: Message, Notification, config classes...):
 ```
 addAttribute(String key, Object value);